jvenchy/MoneyWatch/README.md

 - Uses local memory to track and store your payouts even after closing out of the app - no more spreadsheets!
 - Set your pay rate
 - Swap between USD and CAD: more currencies can be added if requested!
-- Great motivator to keep working lol
+- Great motivator to keep working

 MacOS app attached along with the source code.
 You should be able to download it locally.